 Top 5 things to do at Hamptonne Country Life Museum

-3) Explore the cider apple orchard and lear about the Island's farming history.
+3) Explore the cider apple orchard and the beautiful countryside location.

 Free Walking Guide